babashka/sci/doc/fork-state-audit.md

 SCI closely follows Clojure's `Var.java` representation:

-- A `Frame` contains a complete persistent map from Var identity to `TBox` and a pointer to the previous frame.
+- A `Frame` contains a complete persistent map from Var identity to `TBox`, a pointer to the previous frame, and the world in which it was pushed.
+A nil world denotes an explicit host API binding.
+- The execution state caches the effective binding map for its active world.
+  World entry selects or merges the persistent host/world maps once, leaving a dynamic Var read with one execution-state lookup and one map lookup.
 - `push-thread-bindings` starts with the current complete map, associates a new box for each rebound Var, and pushes the new frame. `pop-thread-bindings` is O(1).